Defining W-2 Documents

 • Your total wages for the year.

-• Money taken out for Social Security and Medicare.
+• Money is taken out for Social Security and Medicare.

 This information helps you fill out your annual tax return.
 The IRS and the Social Security Administration (SSA) also use this information.
 The IRS makes sure you report the right income.
 The SSA tracks your earnings to figure out your future Social Security benefits.